The Basics: Overview

 Taking ECPs won’t harm a pregnancy if you're already pregnant.
 ECPs won't protect you from STDs, so consider getting tested for STDs if you didn't use a condom — or if the condom broke.

 The Basics: Sterilization

-- In men, this means cutting or blocking the tubes that carry sperm to the outside of the penis.
+- In men, it means cutting or blocking the tubes that carry sperm to the outside of the penis.
 This is called a vasectomy.
-Read more about sterilization for men.

-- In women, this means cutting or blocking the tubes that carry eggs into the uterus.
+- In women, it means cutting or blocking the tubes that carry eggs into the uterus.
 Cutting the tubes is called tubal ligation and blocking the tubes is called a tubal implant.
-Read more about sterilization for women.

 The Basics: STD Prevention

 What types of birth control help prevent STDs?

 Abstinence (not having vaginal, anal, or oral sex) is the only sure way to prevent STDs.
 Using a male condom correctly every time you have sex is a very effective way to prevent many STDs, including HIV.
 Female condoms may also lower the risk of some STDs.

 Non-barrier methods (like birth control pills, IUDs, and other hormonal methods) don’t prevent STDs.
 If you choose one of these types of birth control, it won't protect you or your sex partner from HIV and other STDs — so you may also want to use condoms for protection.